jsorge/jsorge.net/Public/_posts/2024-12-20-introducing-baseplate.textbundle/text.md

 I love indie software.
 It's one of the things that I love about Apple's platforms.
 And being an indie is something that I've wanted to do for a long time (no this isn't a post where I say I'm quitting my job).
 So when a really cool opportunity crossed my path to acquire an exsiting app I decided to take the leap.

 Meet Baseplate!
 It's a fun app for LEGO collectors to manage their collections.
 Over the past few years I've gotten pretty heavy into collecting and building and I've had a great time getting to know Baseplate.
 I hope you love it too.
-Check it out on the App Store](https://apps.apple.com/us/app/brick-catalog-baseplate/id6737250348)!
+Check it out [on the App Store](https://apps.apple.com/us/app/brick-catalog-baseplate/id6737250348)!

 ![Screenshot of Baseplate](assets/baseplate.jpeg)
 <div align="center">[Go get Baseplate on the App Store](https://apps.apple.com/us/app/brick-catalog-baseplate/id6737250348)</div>